mrochon/b2csamples/Policies/ClaimsEncryption/README.md

 # Claims Encryption
 ## Purpose
-Provides Azure B2C JWT token confidentiality by encrypting **selected** in the issued token.
-Clients use a back-channel to call an API to decrypt the claims.
+Provides Azure B2C JWT token confidentiality by asymetrically encrypting **selected** claims in the issued token.
+Clients use standard X509 decryption APIs to decrypt the claims on receipt of the token.
+(A possible enhancement: provide an extension to )the Microsoft.Identityweb to do in in Startup).

 ## Encryption

-To add the xml policy to your existing policy set you can use [IefPolicies module](https://www.powershellgallery.com/packages/IefPolicies) with the following command
+Add the xml policy to your existing policy set.
+You can use [IefPolicies module](https://www.powershellgallery.com/packages/IefPolicies) with the following command

 ```PowerShell
 Add-IefPoliciesSample Claimsencryption -owner mrochon -repo b2csamples